andreSMO/ProgrammingAssignment2/README.md

 ###Function cacheSolve
 The function cacheSolve computes the inverse of the matrix stored in the cache.
-The input parameter is a cache object returned by the makeCacheMatrix (list of callable functions).
+The required input parameter is a cache object returned by the makeCacheMatrix (list of callable functions).
 First, the function tries to fetch the inverse matrix stored in the cache.
 If there is an inverse matrix, it is returned and the execution is completed.
 If there is no cached inverse matrix, the function gets the regular matrix in the cache